 After: Heat cooks the yolks, transforming them into scrambled eggs.

-Think of what you learned in high school English about Hemingway-like prose.
-Why use five words to describe something when you can use three instead?
-Readers prefer a more concise prose for ease of reading and the ability to skim.
-An excessive description often serves as filler material, which you could replace with more meaningful words.
+Why use five words when you can use three?
+Readers prefer concise prose for ease of reading and the ability to skim.
+Excessive description often serves as filler, which you could replace with more meaningful words.

 Before: The purple-hued peony basks marvelously under the sun’s glowing gaze.